Baredal/internship_test/task_1/README.md

 # Named Entity Recognition (NER) for Mountain Names

 ## Task Overview
 In this project, I developed a Named Entity Recognition (NER) model to identify mountain names within text.
 The task involved dataset creation, model selection, training/fine-tuning, and preparing demo code to showcase the model's inference capabilities.
 The solution is implemented in Python 3.10, with all relevant code and files provided in this repository.
 Code make possible to save model locally but best trained model is already loaded on the Hugging Face, and used in inferences from Hugging Face so there is no need to train again and save model locally into folders.
-[Link to model weights](https://huggingface.co/Darebal/mountain-names-ner/tree/main) More detailed information present in commented sections in .py and .ipynb files.
+[Link to model weights](https://huggingface.co/Darebal/mountain-names-ner/tree/main) <br>
+More detailed information present in commented sections in .py and .ipynb files.

 ## Setup Instructions